-She enjoys teaching Design Process, Form Studies, Colour & Form, Research Methodology,Experience Design, Colour Material Finish, Human Factors, Design Projects etc.
+She enjoys taking courses in Design Process, Form Studies, Colour & Form, Research Methodology,Experience/Service Design, Colour Material Finish, Human Factors, Design Projects etc.

 She chaired the first Design Research symposium in the India, “Insight2015”.

 She genuinely believes that good design can make the world a more beautiful, kinder, cleaner and interesting place and every moment of life rich and meaningful.